rssaini01/openseadragon-konva-layer/README.md

 Contributions are welcome!
 Please open an issue or submit a PR if you’d like to add features, fix bugs, or improve documentation.

 ---

+## Demo

+OpenSeadragon and Konva Layer demo can be [found here.](https://rssaini01.github.io/openseadragon-konva-layer/)

+---